ProjectAthenia/angular/UPGRADE.md

 To upgrade from previous version of Athenia please check each version number listed below step by step.

+## 0.4.0

+Simple little one!
+This update simply adds a apache ant build file.
+To complete this update simply copy over `build.xml`.

 ## 0.3.0

 Quick little improvement of how requests are handled and how the auth is updated.
 To complete this update copy over the following files.